miztli/jenkins-ci-server/jenkins-master/README.md

 Create a Jenkins server with docker

 ## Getting Started
+For starting the complete environment, run the docker-compose.yml file outside this directory.
 These instructions will help you to set up a Jenkins master server on top of docker to build you CI-CD pipelines.

 ### Prerequisites